Are you lucky enough to be asking yourself how to invest $100k?

 - Mandatory Withdrawals: Similar to Traditional IRAs, you must start withdrawing from the plan at age 70.5 to avoid penalties.

 In addition to maximizing your 401(k), you should also optimize it for the best returns possible.
 Blooom is a company that can help ensure your 401(k) is optimized, which becomes more important as you have more money in your account.
-You don’t want fees and mis-allocated funds hindering your potential returns.
+You don’t want fees and misallocated funds to hinder your potential returns.

 Make Sure Your 401(k) is Set Up Right